 Room Entry and Room Search Policy

-- A student’s room may be entered to ensure maintenance and general repair within the student’s living area, in cases of emergency, for periodic health inspections, and after winter and spring break closings.
+- A student’s room may be entered to ensure maintenance and general repair within the student’s living area in accordance with Administrative Policy 4-05.1 or in response to a student’s work request; in cases of emergency; for periodic health and fire safety inspections; and after winter and spring break closings.

 - There is a possibility that noise-related problems may exist in rooms when the occupant(s) is not in the area and cannot be contacted (e.g., an alarm clock or telephone continuously rings, electronic devices are left playing too loud).
 A situation such as this could create an undesirable environment for neighboring residents.
-In a situation such as this, staff members may enter the room to alleviate the problem in accordance with the Room Entry and Room Search Policy of Kent State University.
+In a situation such as this, staff members may enter the room to alleviate the problem in accordance with the Room Entry and Room Search Policy.

-- When fire drills are in progress, the residence hall staff, to fulfill their responsibilities, may inspect rooms to ensure that the hall is vacant.
+- To fulfill their responsibilities, when fire drills are in progress, residence hall staff may enter and inspect rooms to ensure that the hall is vacant.

 The following personnel shall be authorized to enter residence hall student rooms under the conditions prescribed above:

-- Authorized professional and paraprofessional members of the Residence Services staff, including RAs
+- Authorized professional and paraprofessional members of the University Housing staff, including RAs and Safety Assistants.

 - Authorized members of the university maintenance and housekeeping staff.

-- Non-university personnel contracted by Residence Services or an agent of Residence Services to perform maintenance or repair services.
+- Non-university personnel contracted by University Housing or an agent of University Housing to perform maintenance or repair services.

-Rooms will be searched only with reasonable cause.
 The occupant or occupants will be informed of the reasons for any room search.
-Room searches must be authorized by the Executive Director of Residence Services or designee.
-Two basic situations may precipitate a room search:
+Room searches must be authorized by the lead housing official or designee.
+Rooms will be searched only with reasonable cause; two basic situations may precipitate a room search:

-- A clear indication that the established code of student conduct or health and safety regulations are being violated.
+- A clear indication that established Code of Student Conduct or health and safety regulations are being violated.

-- An emergency situation that makes it necessary for a staff member to search a room for a particular item, such as a discarded prescription bottle or a particular telephone number or address.
+- An emergency situation that makes it necessary for a staff member to search a room for a particular item, such as a discarded prescription bottle.

-No student room should be entered without knocking.
-Entry, following the knock, shall be preceded by a time lapse of sufficient duration to provide an occupant(s) with opportunity to open the door.
-This requirement shall also apply to maintenance personnel.
+Unless a situation is emergent, staff members will not enter without knocking.
+Entry, following the knock shall be preceded by a time lapse of sufficient duration to provide an occupant(s) with opportunity to open the door.

 If it should be necessary under the conditions outlined for authorized university personnel or their agents to enter a room when an occupant is not present, the occupant(s) will be notified of the entry and the reason for the entry.